SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 - pure CPU memory with `MemoryCanvasFrame<TPixel>`
 - a native or GPU surface with `NativeCanvasFrame<TPixel>`
+- a combined CPU plus native target with `HybridCanvasFrame<TPixel>`
 - a clipped view over another frame with `CanvasRegionFrame<TPixel>`

 The point is not to hide all differences.
 The point is to express the minimum target contract the backends need.